 - Start in a standard plank position on your hands and toes.
 Your palms should be planted directly under your shoulders, and your body should form a straight line from head to hips to heels.
 Keep your core engaged and your glutes tight.

-- Tap your right hand to the front of your left shoulder as you simultaneously jump your feet out to the side several inches.
+- Tap your right hand to the front of your left shoulder as you simultaneously jump your feet several inches out to the sides.

 - Return your right hand to the floor as you jump your feet back together.